 “The city has grown a lot; the boom started about 12 years ago and there has been a lot of property development – things like the Riverside Mall initially seemed way out of town; now they’re central landmarks,” says Linda Grimbeek, spokesperson for the Lowveld Chamber of Business and Tourism.

-In part, the city’s growth was spurred on by the development of its impressive provincial legislature buildings; there was a job boom and an influx of government agencies.
+In part, Nelspruit property (now known as Mbombela) and city growth was spurred on by the development of its impressive provincial legislature buildings; there was a job boom and an influx of government agencies.
 The city also attracts business from Maputo, with more than 3.5 million people travelling from Mozambique each year to shop and enjoy the city’s amenities.
 To sustain its growth, Mbombela’s on-going Integrated Development Plan commits the municipality to providing first-class infrastructure and to creating a business-friendly environment that will attract investment and create sustainable employment.

 Price it right!